tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/platform-and-applications.md

 Manage profiles and audiences in Experience Platform and share them with Experience Cloud Applications.
 Build and share rich customer segments and insights in Experience Platform and share them with Experience Cloud applications.

-Activation with Experience Cloud Applications aligns closely with the [Known Customer Activation Blueprint](known.md).
+Activation with Experience Cloud Applications aligns with the [Known Customer Activation Blueprint](known.md).

 ## Use Cases

 * Personalize and target across customer interaction channels powered by Experience Cloud.
 * Share audience and profile data between Experience Platform and Experience Cloud applications.
+* Build rich insigths from multi-channel data including online behavioral data and data science models to enrich real-time customer profile in Experience Platform that can then be shared with Experience Cloud applications.

 ## Applications